fabnicolas/vistriker-FE/README.md

 # ViStriker
 (Alpha version)
 ViStriker is a web and mobile application that lets you browse YouTube videos of your favorite channels with a different UI.
-The goal is to provide a better user experience with
+The goal is to provide a better user experience for the end-user and to support additional upcoming features.

+This project is built for Web and Mobile (Hybrid Application) from a SINGLE codebase.

-## Web Application URL
+## Web Application
 https://finalgalaxy.github.io/vistriker-FE/

 The website uses Angular 4.0 w/ TypeScript in production mode as frontend.

 Node.js is running as backend to serve YouTube metadata.
 Check https://github.com/Finalgalaxy/vistriker-BE for server details.

-## Compiling the APK
+## Android APK
 The APK you will build is developed using Cordova 7.0.0 w/ CrossWalk 2.3.0.
+Follow those instructions if you want to build the APK.

 ### Prerequirements